Marium04/ElasticSearch/README.md

 3. Set mappings before loading the data in elastic search using mappings present `sample-data/mappings.json` folder.
 4. Run script `loadDocsToESCluster.js` present in `sample-data` folder using command `node sample-data/loadDocsToESCluster.js`.
 5. Once the script is done loading into cluster, run the command `npm start`.
+6. Once the server is running, you can input different queries to experience the efficiency & accuracy of elastic search.
+Following are few sample queries you can try:
+- black shirt size s
+- yellow dress
+- mens shoes size 10